ToLATA - Rights to Property

 Disputes usually arise due to the amount of equity each party has invested into the properties, and splitting any gains from selling the premises.
 There may be a dispute due to one party refusing to leave the property and disagreements over the value of the assets.

 As dispute resolution experts, we will always advise on the best course of action for our client, however, without immediate (and sensible) legal advice, fees can quickly rise.
 Settling these disputes early is advantageous to both parties so the equity does not get lost in legal costs.
+Mediation and negotiation are far cheaper options that court proceedings, however, when parties are being difficult there may be no other choice.

 For more expert advice please call us on 0121 355 0011.